qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 In this section, we define custom functions for solving differential equations in both NumPy and JAX, and register them to our instance of the NumPy alias.

-The 4th order Runge-Kutta fomula is here:
+We will use the 4th order Runge-Kutta method, whose single step formula is:

 .. math::